pexip/os-python2.7/Doc/library/doctest.rst

    .. versionchanged:: 2.5
       The optional argument *isprivate*, deprecated in 2.4, was removed.

+There's also a function to run the doctests associated with a single object.
+This function is provided for backward compatibility.
+There are no plans to deprecate it, but it's rarely useful:

 .. function:: run_docstring_examples(f, globs[, verbose][, name][, compileflags][, optionflags])

-   Test examples associated with object *f*; for example, *f* may be a string, a module, a function, or a class object.
+   Test examples associated with object *f*; for example, *f* may be a module, function, or class object.

    A shallow copy of dictionary argument *globs* is used for the execution context.